-to the members of REDtone Digital Berhad (Formerly known as REDtone International Berhad) (Incorporated in Malaysia) (CONT'D)
+To the members of REDtone Digital Berhad (Incorporated in Malaysia) (CONT'D)

 Auditors' responsibilities for the audit of the financial statements (contd.)

 From the matters communicated with the directors, we determine those matters that were of most significance in the audit of the financial statements of the Group and of the Company for the current year and are therefore the key audit matters.
 We describe these matters in our auditors' report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.